ktor-doc-jp/ktor-doc-jp/pages/features/data-conversion.md

     class: io.ktor.features.DataConversion
 ---

-`DataConversion` is a feature that allows to serialize and deserialize list of values.
+`DataConversion` is a feature that allows to serialize and deserialize a list of values.

-By default it handle primitive types and enums, but can be configured to handle additional types.
+By default, it handles primitive types and enums, but it can also be configured to handle additional types.

 If you are using the [Locations feature](/features/locations.html) and want to support custom types as part of its parameters, you can add new custom converters with this